justin-e-baker/infra-deploy/README.md

 Dynamically deploy redirector or phishserver

 ## Features
 This script is designed (i.e. written by ChatGPT) to deploy infrastructure and configure them according to the specified role, either redirector or phishserver.
+Available options:
-Available options are AWS EC2 instances and Lambda functions, Azure VMs and CDNs, and DigitalOcean Droplets.
+* AWS EC2 instances
+* AWS Lambda functions
+* Azure VMs
+* Azure CDNs
+* DigitalOcean Droplets.

 Applicable follow on commands are provided according to the specific resource deployed.
 All deployments and destructions are timestamped and logged into the logs directory.

 ### Redirector
 * AWS EC2 / Azure VM / DigitalOcean Droplet: Stands up an Apache server that forwards traffic to a specified target.
 Also installs Tmux, Zsh, and Certbot for HTTPS after Ansible.
 The Ansible users role will be executed on this deployment.